About the Initiative

 Migrants face numerous legal challenges, from obtaining documentation to accessing legal services.
 This area of concentration delves into the history of immigration policy, legal protection and international law, visa processes and procedures, the impact of immigration law and policies, border security and enforcement, deportations and returns, and externalization of migration management.

-We seek to address the social needs of displaced populations as well as understand the intersection between environmental issues and displacement.
-This area of concentration focuses on housing and food insecurity, education opportunities, human trafficking, gender and migration, climate-induced migration, advocacy and activism, migrant integration and transnational repression.
+We seek to address the social, environmental and physical needs of displaced populations.
+This area of concentration focuses on the multitude of factors that affect the wellbeing of migrants, and our research covers housing and food insecurity, education opportunities, the effects of human trafficking, gendered impacts, climate-induced migration, advocacy and activism, migrant integration and resilience.

 Experts